adamjq/production-ready-serverless-nestjs/README.md

     yarn install
     ```

-4. Run database migrations locally in a separate terminal if it's a first time setup with `yarn prisma migrate dev`
+4. Run database migrations locally in a separate terminal if it's a first time setup with `npx prisma migrate dev`

+5. Seed the database with `npx prisma db seed`

-5. Start the NestJS server in a separate terminal:
+6. Start the NestJS server in a separate terminal:
     ```
     nvm use 16
     yarn start
     ```

-6. Call the endpoints in [requests.http](./requests.http) to test the API.
+7. Call the endpoints in [requests.http](./requests.http) to test the API.

 ### AWS Deployment